kirstydevlin1/recode-course/README.md

 # Recode Course

-Courtesy of the folks at @mcr.codes
+Courtesy of the folks at @mcr.codes.
+For the full list of students enrolled [see here](./studentroster).

 //[Code Wars](./codewars.md)